COS301-SE-2024/TuneIn/documentation/SRSv4.md

 - **Collaborative Playlists**: Creation, management, and sharing of collaborative playlists.
 - **Integration with Music Services**: API integration with popular streaming services for music playback and synchronization.
 - **Virtual Concerts**: Hosting and participation in virtual concerts.
-- **Lyrics Display**: Display of song lyrics using APIs from services like Last.fm or Musixmatch.
 - **Notification System**: Real-time notifications for various activities and events.
 - **Music Analytics and Insights**: Statistics on listening habits and room analytics.
 - **Content Moderation**: Automated moderation tools and options to report and block users.